NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 32189e52d279bcc498ede10b3d3ff6d1
       name: Violent Revolution
       type: offense
-    winrate: '40.0'
+    winrate: '44.4'
-  - damage: '5.5'
+  - damage: '6.0'
     disable: '0.9'
-    energy: '2.9'
+    energy: '3.4'
     num: 9
-    protection: '1.0'
+    protection: '1.7'
     skills:
-    - color: yellow
-      description: Increases Magnetic Orb duration by 0.5 and its movement speed bonus by 20.
-      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Globetrotter
-      type: mobility
-    - color: grey
-      description: Allied projectiles passing through Plasma Wall accelerate to travel at 200 speed.
-Your projectiles deal 2 bonus damage when accelerated.
-      icon: 14568f096fcd91f488876796605f5063
-      name: Plasma Accelerator
-      type: mixed
-    - color: yellow
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
-The Shield absorbs up to 16 damage.
-      icon: 14568f096fcd91f488876796605f5063
-      name: Plasma Booster
-      type: mobility
     - color: green
-      description: Firing Power Blaster through a Plasma Wall increases the range by 30 and grants you a shield absorbing 10 damage on hit.
-      icon: 87c684273ffea0845863a8f80b904890
-      name: Plasma Infusion
-      type: survival
-    - color: yellow
-      description: Maximum amount of Pinball bounces increases by 2 and transforms you into Magnetic Orb at the end of duration.
-      icon: 00f3209be1d16c7408fddb035ff74d17
-      name: Transformer
-      type: mobility
-    winrate: '33.3'
-  - damage: '4.9'
-    disable: '0.8'
-    energy: '2.9'
-    num: 9
-    protection: '1.2'
-    skills:
-    - color: red
-      description: Sky Strike deals 6 bonus damage.
-Also increases its radius by 10.
-      icon: 1d95f324f635c9447a68299999e8597e
-      name: Blast Processing
-      type: offense
-    - color: grey
-      description: Magnetic Orb can be recast to leap to target location, knocking nearby enemies back upon landing.
-Magnetic Orb form is then resumed for the remaining duration, but you are unable to deal damage.
-      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Dispatch
-      type: mixed
-    - color: green
       description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
 Lasts for 4.
       icon: 1d95f324f635c9447a68299999e8597e
       name: Energy Conversion
       type: survival
     - color: yellow
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
-The Shield absorbs up to 16 damage.
+      description: Increases Magnetic Orb duration by 0.5 and its movement speed bonus by 20.
-      icon: 14568f096fcd91f488876796605f5063
+      icon: 32189e52d279bcc498ede10b3d3ff6d1
-      name: Plasma Booster
+      name: Globetrotter
       type: mobility
-    - color: red
-      description: Plasma Wall deals 6 damage to enemies that pass through.
-Increases Snare factor from 25 to 40 and duration from 1.5 to 2.
-      icon: 14568f096fcd91f488876796605f5063
-      name: Sizzle
-      type: offense
-    winrate: '33.3'
-  - damage: '6.7'
-    disable: '0.9'
-    energy: '3.2'
-    num: 9
-    protection: '1.3'
-    skills:
-    - color: green
-      description: Sky Strike grants you a shield that absorbs up to 14 damage and absorbs an additional 8 damage for each enemy hit.
-Lasts for 4.
-      icon: 1d95f324f635c9447a68299999e8597e
-      name: Energy Conversion
-      type: survival
-    - color: pink
-      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
-      icon: 751839d4f58db9445aa7fc86411521a1
-      name: Expansion Pack
-      type: control
     - color: yellow
       description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
 The Shield absorbs up to 16 damage.